attiand/semver-sort/README.md

 semver-sort 0.4.0
 Sort lines of text files according to semantic versioning.

 Write sorted lines to standard output.
-With no FILE, or when FILE is -, read standard input.
+With no FILE, or when FILE is '-', read standard input.

 USAGE:
     semver-sort [OPTIONS] [FILE]

 ARGS:
     <FILE>
-            File to sort
+            File to sort, if '-' read standard input

 OPTIONS:
         --completion